idstam/godiode/README.md

     	tmp dir to use (receiver only)
   -verbose
     	verbose output
+  -resendcount
+        how many times to re-transmit from the sender -resendmanifest
+        resend the manifest between every file -fakepacketlosspercent
+        randomly drop packages
 ```
 #### Receiver
 Replace eth0 with nic connected to diode, received data will end up in ./in